 6. Use Hive Covers

-If your beehives are located in a place with extremely cold weather and lots of snow, keep them warmer by using hive covers.
+If your beehives are located in a place with extremely cold weather and lots of snow, keep them warmer by using No products found..
 You don’t want your bees to fly off so make sure to secure those covers properly.